Zeelgabriels/requirement-analysis/README.md

 5. **Supports Testing and Validation**
    - Test cases and acceptance criteria are built directly from well-defined requirements, ensuring the final product meets expectations.

+## Key Activities in Requirement Analysis

+Requirement Analysis is a multi-step process that involves various activities to capture and refine the software's expectations and behavior.
+It consists of five key activities that work together to ensure comprehensive understanding and documentation of system requirements:

+### 1. Requirement Gathering
+- Collecting initial input from stakeholders, users, and domain experts about the system's goals, features, and constraints.
+It is the initial phase where information is collected from various stakeholders through interviews, surveys, workshops, and observation of existing systems.

+### 2. Requirement Elicitation
+- Engaging users through interviews, workshops, surveys, and observation to uncover needs that may not be explicitly stated.
+This involves a deeper exploration of stakeholder needs through techniques like brainstorming, prototyping, and use case development to uncover implicit requirements.

+### 3. Requirement Documentation
+- Organizing and recording the gathered information in a structured format such as Software Requirement Specification (SRS) documents, user stories, or feature lists.
+It involves a systematic recording of all identified requirements in a clear, structured format that can be easily understood and referenced by all team members.

+### 4. Requirement Analysis and Modeling
+- Analyzing the feasibility, priority, and clarity of each requirement.
+Creating models (e.g., use case diagrams, data flow diagrams) to visualize how the system will behave.
+This involves the process of analyzing documented requirements for consistency, completeness, and feasibility, often using visual models like flowcharts and diagrams.

+### 5. Requirement Validation
+- Ensuring that all documented requirements are accurate, complete, and aligned with stakeholder expectations through reviews, feedback, and approval cycles.
+This is the final verification step where requirements are reviewed with stakeholders to ensure accuracy and completeness before development begins.